unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ## Release 1.45.0
 ### Features
+* Add support for `Windows.System.Profile.AnalyticsInfo` API on iOS and Android
 * Add support for `Windows.System.Display.DisplayRequest` API on iOS and Android
 * Add support for the following `Windows.System.Power.PowerManager` APIs on iOS and Android:
     - BatteryStatus